yuxiangh/Disaster_Recommendation_Retweet/README.md

 # Stratigies

-For each specific topics, like food,water, evacuation. find the twitter messages has high retweet messages is super important because it reflects peoples' need.
+For each specific topics, like food, water and evacuation. we will find the top 10 twitter messages which has the highest retweet numbers.
+In this way, we can know what's the most important things happening in each topics.